Dynamics in near-threshold $J/\psi$ photoproduction: Results and discussion

 Extensions of the $K$-matrix in \cref{eq:amp-K,eq:f_and_K} were considered to study the systematics of the 1C results.
 Additional $O(q^4)$ and $O(q^2)$ terms were added to the $S$- and $P$-waves, respectively, but yielded no significant improvement over the original fit.
 Higher waves beyond $\ell = 3$ were also considered, but had little impact on the best fit values of the lower PWs.

 Adding the $\bar{D}^*\Lambda_c$ channel in the 2C model leads to a clear threshold cusp around $E_\gamma \simeq 9.5\gev$.
 This improves the fit quality with respect to the single channel case, but the significance is not high enough to definitively favor this result over the 1C curve.
-Repeating the same analysis considering the lighter $\bar{D}\Lambda_c$ channel instead does not constitute a significant improvement over the 1C fit, with best fit open charm parameters found to be consistent with zero.
+Repeating the same analysis considering the lighter $\bar{D}\Lambda_c$ channel instead does not constitute a significant improvement over the 1C fit, with best fit open-charm parameters found to be consistent with zero.

-The curves with the most structure arise from the 3C model containing both open charm thresholds.
-These fits showcase dips similar to those apparent in the data but differ in the precise lineshape between the two open charm thresholds, meaning comparison between these is sensitive to the details of the cusp-dip structure.
+The curves with the most structure arise from the 3C model containing both open-charm thresholds.
+These fits showcase dips similar to those apparent in the data but differ in the precise lineshape between the two open-charm thresholds, meaning comparison between these is sensitive to the details of the cusp-dip structure.
 We see the 3C-NR shape is reminiscent of predictions from the box diagram calculation in~\cite{Du:2020bqj}.
 The other fit, labeled \mbox{3C-R}, exhibits an even more pronounced lineshape which is due to the presence of a nearby pole singularity, the implications of which will be discussed in \cref{sec:pc}.